neomatrix369/SalarySlipKata/README.md

           }

       ```
-    - Types Basic, Bonus, Overtime and Loan are of sub-types of class SalaryItem
+    - Type Basic is a sub-type of class SalaryItem
     - The resulting output must be in the below format:
       ```
              Date: 01 Sep 2016             Salary for period: Sep 2016